shivanshdave/2020-432/post-class/README.md

 - Vachan Vadmal
 - Gi-Ming Wang

-## Homework 6 is also due at NOON on 2020-05-04.
+## Homework 6 is complete, although if you succeed in building a web site, please do send it along.

 Submit Homework 6 via email to Dr. Love with the subject line: **432 Homework 6: My Website**, please.

 - [Links to the websites I have from people for Homework 6 are found here](https://github.com/THOMASELOVE/2020-432/blob/master/homework/hw06/links.md).
 - Grades on Homework 6 were sent out via email.

-## Alternative Quiz 2 is also due for those folks at NOON on 2020-05-04.
+## Alternative Quiz 2 is complete.

 I am in receipt of this from all five affected people.
 You should have an email from me with your grade on this alternative.